The 16 Types of Business Meetings (and Why They Matter)

 • A known set of people all familiar with one another.
 Team meetings fit here.

-• Two distinct groups, with a clear us-them or me-them dynamic, meeting in response to an event.
+• Two distinct groups, with a clear us-them or me-them dynamic, who meet in response to an event.
 Interviews fit here, as do broadcast meetings and negotiations.

 2. The expected leadership and participation styles.